Angelsofttoy/cse15l-lab-reports/Detecting_and_Fixing_Bugs.md

 ![Image](hill.jpg)
 ```

 Thus making it an edge case.
 The program should not print what's within the parentheses, as it's not written strictly in the URL format.
-The code, if not successfully written, will likely to display an error message.
+The code, if not successfully written, will likely to cause errors in terminal runtime.